phoreverpheebs/how-active/README.md

 search API to grab the messages sent by the given user and will parse the timestamp to increment that given hour in the chart.

+_Note: The size of your terminal will affect how this program looks, it is recommended to fullscreen and zoom out until the text on the bottom of the screen is well spaced._

 ## Instructions
 1. Run the program through the terminal `./how-active`, providing a TOKEN as an argument or writing it to an environment variable `DISCORD_TOKEN`.
 If you have the token in your